hpcleuven/VscDocumentation/source/access/mfa_login.rst

      :alt: idp_page

-- If you are already connected to the internal network, then you will be only asked to identify yourself with the MFA of your choice, e.g, via a code sent to your registered phone, or an authenticator app:
+- If you are already connected to the internal network, then you will be only asked to identify yourself with the MFA authenticator app on your personal phone:

   .. _reauthenticate_phone:
   .. figure:: mfa_login/reauthenticate_phone.PNG